Reinstate the Sotheby's 2

 Westminster Bridge.
 Wed 8 Jul 2015

 Bridge on Budget Day with a 23 metre long banner in protest against

-cuts hitting the disabled, after displaying it opposite the Houses of Parliament.
+cuts hitting the disabled, after displaying it opposite the Houses of

-while a small group on the embankment unrolled the long banner and held it
+banners, while a small group on the embankment unrolled the long banner

-of the bridge, again blocking traffic for a few minutes before marching with
+width of the bridge, again blocking traffic for a few minutes before

 DPAC 'Balls to the Budget'